Research

 Youyou W., Yang, Y, Uzzi B.

-Proceedings of the National Academy of Sciences (2021) [PDF]
+Proceedings of the National Academy of Sciences (2021) [link]

 [SUMMARY] Scientists have invested enormous resources into replicating existing findings.
 One replication study on average consumes 300 days.
 In response, we propose a new machine learning approach of estimating a study’s replicability from the texts in its original manuscript using algorithms.
 This method could assess the likelihood of replication success for any study with a manuscript within seconds.